 The HDL300 system will work with any system that accepts clean, echo-cancelled input for audio.
 The product supplies audio through USB or 3.5mm line-in and line-out ports on the breakout box.

 The HDL300 system is currently available in North America, Europe, Australia and New Zealand.
-Expansion to additional global markets is planned for 2018.
+A detailed list of countries can be found here.
+We plan to expand to additional global markets in 2018.

 Please use the following form and one of our experts will respond shortly.
 You can also contact us directly at 1.855.568.7382 or at firstname.lastname@example.org.